How A Fractional Head of Logistics Model Works

 Every engagement begins with a focused conversation.

 This initial discussion is not about selling a predefined solution.
-It is about understanding whether fractional logistics leadership is the right model for your organization.
+It is about understanding whether a Fractional Head of Logistics is the right model for your organization.

 During this conversation, we typically discuss: